"Kids are going to love this!" - Oyster Jim

 The main parking area is at the Ucluelet Community Centre at the intersection of Matterson and Marine Drive.

 There is an outhouse toilet at Big Beach Park but no running water.

 Just because you see someone on the rocks do not assume it is safe.
 Keep your eye on the ocean, waves can sweep in when you do not expect it.

 Sections of the trail are near cliffs, keep your children close.

 Big Beach Park is a sunny beachfront picinic area across the street from the Ucluelet Community Centre.
 If the tide is low, take a moment to stop and enjoy this easily accessible beach.
 In summer months you can take a tour of tidepools at the beach with an aquarium guide.
 Remember if you find a small crab always return it to the spot you find it.
 Please do not collect shells, they often hide a small animal that will die in your luggage.
-The beach is also nice at friendly tides for splashing in a shallows, but the ocean is too cold and rough for swimming.
+The beach is also nice at friendly tides for splashing in the shallows, but the ocean is too cold and rough for swimming.

 Your visit to the Wild Pacific Trail can be a lot of fun for even small children.
 Kids will delight in sitting on trees hundreds of years old, bent into perfect seats.
 Views are right on the edge of the ocean so even very small people will get to see the crashing waves and the sparkle of sun setting into the sea.

 The closer you look the more you will discover.
+Please take only pictures.